Day one - Newport

 Newport Ship and Transporter Bridge, Newport

 Newport Market has been dominant in Newport since 1854.
 The impressive Victorian building has recently been transformed whilst retaining nearly all of its historical features and offers a unique shopping experience to your clients.
 The lively market showcases a mix of independent businesses such as local produce, crafts, gifts and homeware.
 It also has a food court offering a good variety of food and drink.
-The market is open daily but note that the food court is closed on Monday and Tuesday.
+The market is open daily including the food court.

 Newport Museum and Art Gallery – located in the city centre, it includes excellent displays on the Chartists, the last armed uprising on the British mainland which resulted in the deaths of 21 men who were campaigning for the right to vote.
 There is also an excellent display of the Roman remains from Caerleon and Caerwent.
 No entrance fee.
 Allow 1hr to 1hr 30min.
 There are plenty of places to eat and drink in Friars Walk and Kingsway Shopping Centres.